Ross-Ade Stadium (850 Beering Drive)

 Ross-Ade was dedicated Nov.
-22, 1924, in a game against intrastate rival Indiana (the Boilermakers won 26-7).
-The stadium is named for its two principal benefactors, alumni David E. Ross, late president of the Board of Trustees, and the late George Ade, playwright and humorist.
+22, 1924, in a game against intrastate rival Indiana, which the Boilermakers won 26-7.
+The stadium is named for its two principal benefactors, alumni David E. Ross, late president of the Board of Trustees, and the late George Ade, a playwright and humorist.
 It was Ross who conceived the idea for the stadium and selected the site.
 He and Ade purchased and presented to the university the 65-acre tract on which the stadium is located.

 The stadium's original seating capacity was 13,500 (with standing room for an additional 5,000).
 Six expansions, plus end zone bleacher seating, eventually raised it to 69,200 in 1970.
 Capacity presently is 57,236.

 From 2001 to 2003, Ross-Ade underwent a $70 million renovation that has made it one of the most attractive and fan-friendly facilities in all of college football.

 Ross-Ade features the Prescription Athletic Turf (PAT) drainage system, developed by Purdue staffers William H. Daniel and Melvin Robey in the early 1970s.
-It was installed in the stadium in the spring of 1975 at a cost of approximately $125,000.
+It was installed in the stadium in 1975 at a cost of approximately $125,000.
 The PAT system is a network of pipes connected to pumps that extract water from the grass and can help keep the field playable and virtually divot-proof, even during a storm dumping one inch of rain or more per hour.